odoo/documentation/inventory/delivery/dropshipping.rst

 to be put in stock, and then shipped to your customers after ordering.
 With drop-shipping, no item is stocked.
 When a customer places an order in your shop, the item is delivered straight from the supplier to the customer.
-Therefore, the product doesn’t need to get through your warehouse.
+Therefore, the product doesn't need to get through your warehouse.

 Points to be considered while implementing drop-shipping